Myonium/PKCS12Converter/README.md

   keytocard
 ```

-If you import the public key you can sync (this will generate the private key stub) your smartcard with:
+When the public key is imported to gnupg you can sync with your smartcard to make gnupg aware of the private key on your card.
+This will generate the private key stub:
 ```
 gpg2 --import [fingerprint_pub.bpg]
 gpg2 --card-status
 ```

 Possible errors:
- - I you should get the error "gpg: KEYTOCARD failed: Unusable secret key" you need to delete the private key stub under "~/.gnupg/private-keys-v1.d/[fingerprint.key]" first.
+ - If you should get the error "gpg: KEYTOCARD failed: Unusable secret key" the key was already sync'ed.
+Delete the private key stub under "~/.gnupg/private-keys-v1.d/[fingerprint.key]" to be able to import the private key.